We use cookies to improve your experience

 Why it's important: Knowing the critical path helps you focus on the most important tasks and ensures your project stays on track.

 Alternatively, consider using project management software to automate the critical path analysis.
 Many modern tools are equipped with features that automatically identify dependencies, calculate task durations, estimate float time, and highlight the critical path.
-This not only adds simplicity to the process but also enhances accuracy by minimizing the risk of manual errors.
+This not only adds simplicity to the process but also enhances accuracy by minimising the risk of manual errors.

-CPM vs. PERT: What's the Difference?
+CPM vs. PERT: what's the difference?

 Another term often used when discussing project management techniques is the Program Evaluation and Review Technique (PERT).
 While PERT and CPM use network diagrams to identify critical paths, the two methods have some key differences.